Will-Griffiths-Ireland/Memoria/README.md

 ### **Planning Overview:**

-My aim with the game was to create something simple and engaging for younger children to develop visual memory skills.
+My aim with the game was to create something simple and engaging that helps the player flex their memory muscle.
 There are benefits to both children and adults when they engage in an activity that stimulates memory.
 When planning Memoria I kept my focus on the player and making a memory game that had a really simple core gameplay loop, but had an increasing memory challenge factor.
 My main aims for the game were…

 * Clean interface to emulate a big tidy table
 * Distinctive cards with the same ‘feel’ as regular playing cards
-* Multiple themes for cards of different colours
+* Multiple themes linked to a colour and a set of related icons
-* Easily rememberable icons
+* Easily rememberable icons that are clear at small screen sizes
-* Engaging animations that add to the player experience
+* Engaging animations that add to the player experience and contribute to the challenge
-* Progression in difficulty with rewards
+* Progression in difficulty with rewards that drive the player to come back
 * Storing player details, settings, and progression
+* Allowing some level of customization the player could select
-* A super hard mode for the ultimate test
+* A mode that would push even the best memories to the limit
+* A hidden 'Easter Egg' theme

 ### **Target Audiences:**